 Second, focus your eyes.
 We teach our students that listening is not enough; they have to develop their eye contact.
 We even mention that their eyes should be focused like “laser beams”.

 Third, focus your mind.
-We teach our young students that the first two focuses are very important, but without focusing their mind, the first two won’t work.
+We teach our young students that the first two focuses are very important, but without focusing on their mind, the first two won’t work.
 They have to think about what they are looking at and what they are listening to, and what it all means.

-And last but not least, we talk about focusing the body.
+And last but not least, we talk about focusing on the body.
 The benefits of focusing the body and having good posture.

 So now you’ve just learned some of the techniques to improve your child’ focus.
-I recommend you try them on your child, or, if you need an extra support, you can always bring your child to our martial art lessons and let us help you.
+I recommend you try them on your child, or, if you need extra support, you can always bring your child to our martial art lessons and let us help you.

-By the way, we offer 2 free private martial art lessons to first timers and a free uniform ($57).
+By the way, we offer 2 free private martial art lessons to first-timers and a free uniform ($57).
 And we are currently offering a 30-day free trial as well.

 YOU MAY BE ALSO INTERESTED IN THIS POST